kzhu2099/My-Wordle/README.md

 mywordle is a library that is simply Wordle.

 Millions of people enjoy Wordle every day from the NYT.
-However,
+However, people cannot access it on Python and it is very difficult to customize.
+This library brings this game to Python and lets them put their own twist to it.

 - HomePage: https://github.com/kzhu2099/My-Wordle
 - Issues: https://github.com/kzhu2099/My-Wordle/issues